Ever since her breakthrough role in the 1995 film Se7en, Gwyneth Paltrow has dominated Hollywood.

 “I really wanted the entryway to feel like its own special room,” says the Academy Award-winning actress.

-Featuring an 18th-century fireplace mantel and reclaimed-stone floors from Chateau Domingue, Paltrow says the entrance was inspired from her years in London.
+Featuring an 18th-century fireplace mantel and reclaimed-stone floors from Chateau Domingue, Paltrow says the entrance was inspired by her years in London.

 “We conceived of having a fireplace, which is something you see a lot in Europe in an entryway, and just gives this really nice feeling of warmth and welcome as you come in,” she shares.